heinwessels/Factorio-FluidicPower/README.md

 ---

+*Note: This mod is still in Alpha.
+This means there will be no automatic migration from one version to the next.
+It won't break your save, but you might need to set new transformer recipes for example.*

+*Another note: If you're curious about the performance of this mod, or what kind of UPS you will be able to get, see the [FAQ](https://mods.factorio.com/mod/FluidicPower/faq).*

+---

 ## How It Works

 The gameplay is designed to be close to vanilla where possible, which means the way you play and understand power stays mostly the same.
 However, there are of course a few differences that you should know about.